awell-health/awell-extensions/extensions/awell/README.md

 Allows updating patient data for the patient currently enrolled in the care flow.

+### Is patient already enrolled in care flow

+Checks whether the patient is already enrolled in a care flow definition.
+The care flow the patient is currently enrolled in does not count and is excluded from the results.

+**Action fields:**

+- pathwayStatus: a comma-separated string of care flow statuses that will be used when looking for care flows the patient is already enrolled in.
+By default, we only look at active care flows.
+Options: "active", "completed", "missing_baseline_info", "starting", and "stopped".
+- careFlowDefinitionIds: a comma-separated string of care flow definition ids that will be used when looking for care flows the patient is already enrolled in.
+By default, we only search for care flows that match the current care flow definition id (i.e. is the patient already included in the current care flow?).

+**Data points:**

+- Result: a boolean indicating whether patient is already enrolled in another care flow that matches your criteria (status & care flow definition id)
+- Care flow IDs: a comma-separated string of care flow ids that matched your search criteria.
+Will be empty when result is `false` because then there are no other care flow ids that match your criteria.

 ### Search patients by patient code

 Search whether, apart from the patient currently enrolled in the care flow, another patient with the same `patient_code` already exists.